nixers-projects/game/README.md

 Style
 -----

-We plan on using [astyle](http://astyle.sourceforge.net) with a custom config to format the code.
-This means you can write however you like and simply run astyle to clean up after yourself.
+The `prettify` script uses [astyle](http://astyle.sourceforge.net) to automatically format the code, please use it.
 We will reject or at least ask you to run astyle on any pull requests that are not formatted correctly.

 TODO
 ----